B1. Number Sense

 • In order to solve the cantaloupe problem, why are you talking about multiplication, division and remainder?

-• What is the difference between Amon's statement ("Each member of the group received 5 thirds of a sandwich.") and Abdul's statement ("It was delicious.
+• What is the difference between Amon's statement ("Each member of the group received five thirds of a sandwich.") and Abdul's statement ("It was delicious.
 There were 8 sandwiches for John, Peter and me.")?
-[Point out that the 1st statement presents the fraction as part of a whole sandwich \(\frac{5}{3}\) while the 2nd presents a sharing situation (8 sandwiches for 3 people: so 8 ÷ 3 can be represented by \(\frac{8}{3}\)
+[Point out that the first statement presents the fraction as part of a whole sandwich \(\frac{5}{3}\) while the second presents a sharing situation (8 sandwiches for 3 people: so 8 ÷ 3 can be represented by \(\frac{8}{3}\)

-Highlight effective strategies for converting an improper fraction into a mixed number and vice versa by establishing connections between semi-concrete representations and the meaning of the numbers that compose them (the wholes, the fractional parts, the division, the remainder ).
+Highlight effective strategies for converting an improper fraction into a mixed number and vice versa by establishing connections between visual (semi-concrete) representations and the meaning of the numbers that compose them (the wholes, the fractional parts, the division, the remainder ).
 It is more important for students to understand the meaning of numbers and the operations performed than to memorize the steps to follow.

 Differentiated Instruction